-The Sendero de Arrozales from Duran (near Guayaquil) to Yaguachi twice daily at 09:00 & 13:00 on Saturdays, Sundays & holidays.
+The Sendero de Arrozales from Duran (= Guayaquil) to Yaguachi at 09:00 & 13:15 on Thursdays, Fridays, Saturdays, Sundays & holidays.

 The Tren de la Libertad from Ibarra to Salinas at 08:30 on Fridays, Saturdays & Sundays (this is a separate line, not part of the Quito-Guayaquil route);